Malona-Hutabarat/Malona-Hutabarat/README.md

 ### Hi there 👋
+My name is Malona, a recent graduate from Indonesia University majoring in geophysics.
+I am looking to switch careers to focus on data.

+I am currently seeking an internship or junior position in a data-related role, specifically targeting opportunities as a **Business or Data Analyst.**
 <!--
 **Malona-Hutabarat/Malona-Hutabarat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.